rsms/js-lru/README.md

 A finite key-value cache using the [Least Recently Used (LRU)](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) cache algorithm where the most recently used objects are keept in cache while less recently used items are purged.

-This implementation is compatible with most JavaScript environments (including ye olde browser).
+This implementation is compatible with most JavaScript environments (including ye olde browser) and is very efficient.

 ## Terminology & design